Articles

 What is a lump sum Superannuation Benefit?

-A lump sum superannuation benefit is simply a payment made to you from a superannuation fund or approved deposit fund as a lump sum.
+A lump sum superannuation benefit is a payment made to you from a superannuation fund as a lump sum.
+The term also applies to a payment made from an approved deposit fund as a lump sum.

-From 1 July 2007, lump sum drawdowns and pension payments (from taxed superannuation funds) are tax free to individuals over age 60.
+From 1 July 2007, lump sum drawdowns and pension payments are tax free to individuals over age 60.
 Individuals that withdraw their benefits before age 60 as a lump sum will still be taxed, but at a lower rate.

 The lump sum payment will be divided into two components –a tax free component and a taxable component, as follows: